aplr/Timekeeper/README.md

 ## Documentation

 Documentation is available [here](https://timekeeper.aplr.io) and provides a comprehensive documentation of the library's public interface.
-Expect usage examples and guides to be added shortly.
-For now, have a look at the demo app in the *Example* directory.

 ## License
 Timekeeper is licensed under the [MIT License](https://github.com/aplr/Timekeeper/blob/main/LICENSE).